nimatrueway/nesto-challenge/README.md

 # Readcommend

 Readcommend is a book recommendation web app for the true book aficionados and disavowed human-size bookworms.
 It allows to search for book recommendations with best ratings, based on different search criteria.

-# Instructions

-The front-end single-page app has already been developed using Node/TypeScript/React (see `/app`) and a PostgreSQL database with sample data is also provided (see `/migrate.*`).
-Your mission - if you accept it - is to implement a back-end microservice that will fetch the data from the database and serve it to the front-end app.

-- In the `service` directory, write a back-end microservice, using idiomatic golang, that listens on `http://localhost:5001`.
-- Write multiple REST endpoints, all under the `/api/v1` route, as specified in the `/open-api.yaml` swagger file.
-- The most important endpoint, `/books`, must return book search results in order of descending ratings (from 5.0 to 1.0 stars) and filtered according to zero, one or multiple user selected criteria: author(s), genre(s), min/max pages, start/end publication date (the "era").
-A maximum number of results can also be specified.
-- It's OK to use libraries for http handling/routing and SQL (ie: query builders), but try to refrain from relying heavily on end-to-end frameworks (ie: Django) and ORMs that handle everything and leave little room to showcase your coding skills! ;)
-- Write some documentation (ie: at the end of this file) to explain how to deploy and run your service. *Please assume that the reviewer should be able to run your solution without needing to install extra dependencies on his machine.*
-- Keep your code simple, clean and well-organized.
-- During development commit and push regularly to the CodeSubmit git repository and, when you are done, submit your assignment in CodeSubmit.
-- Don't hesitate to come back to us with any questions along the way.
-We prefer that you ask questions, rather than assuming and misinterpreting requirements.
-- You have no time limit to complete this exercise, but the more time you take, the higher our expectations in terms of quality and completeness.
-- You will be evaluated mainly based on how well you respect the above instructions.
-Please refer to the **Expectations** section below for more details on how you will be evaluated.

-# Expectations

-nesto recruits for all proficiency levels.
-Depending on your experience and the position you are applying for, what we expect to see in the test will differ.
-We do, however, understand that you may have a life (some people do).
-If you don't have the time to respect all the instructions, simply do your best and focus on what you deem most important.

-**Junior Submission**

-- Provides a solution that is bug free, fast and meets all the requirements listed above.
-- Code provided shows a good proficiency in the chosen language.
-- Shows good reflexes with regards to 3rd party dependencies.
-You should add dependencies that add value to your solution without solving everything for you.
-- Basic testing of the core functionalities.

-**Senior Submission**

-We expect everything from a *Junior Submission* and that you treat this as production ready code without necessarily providing full test coverage
-- Solution is architectured properly to allow for adequate test coverage and future extensions.
-- Each layer of the provided solution must be protected against typical attack vectors.
-You should **NOT** rely on your API contract to protect you from malicious inputs.
-- Showcases the type of tests needed to validate your architectural choices and to provide confidence that your solution satisfies the 'business' and performance requirements.

 # Development environment

 ## Docker Desktop

 Make sure you have the latest version of Docker Desktop installed, with sufficient memory allocated to it, otherwise you might run into errors such as:

 ```
 app_1         | Killed